kklash/mnemonikey/README.md

 We also further salt the password hash with the key creation time, to further distinguish the seed encryption keys of different users.

-**The encryption on a recovery phrase is not meant to protect a publicly available phrase for a long period of time, but to protect a physically secure phrase for a short period of time.** It is suitable only to give a victim enough time to revoke her exposed PGP key before an attacker can brute-force the password.
+**The encryption on a recovery phrase is not meant to protect a publicly available phrase for a long period of time, but to protect a physically secure phrase for a short period of time.** It is suitable only to give a victim enough time to endorse a new freshly generated PGP key and revoke her old exposed PGP key.
+This must be done before an attacker can brute-force the password.
 It is *not* intended to protect the seed while it is exposed publicly on some insecure platform for long stretches of time - e.g. stored in Google Docs or DropBox.
 To achieve security in that scenario, a suitably (read: ridiculously) strong password with at least 128 bits of entropy should be used.

 19 bits of salt was determined to be the best trade-off between brevity and security.
 A shorter salt is acceptable.
 Most likely, if your recovery phrase is exposed, you will probably know about it.
 E.g. [your safety deposit box was broken into](https://www.latimes.com/california/story/2021-06-09/fbi-beverly-hills-safe-deposit-boxes-forfeiture-cash-jewelry), or [someone accidentally published a picture of your recovery phrase online](https://twitter.com/lopp/status/1604599964713328640)).
 It will presumably be rare and challenging for an adversary to acquire your encrypted recovery phrase.
 This contrasts with salted password hashes, which are commonly stored in bulk on networked cloud databases, and are frequently leaked.
 As such the size of the salt is less critical.